-For Monthly System RAR – LSEs will be issued their System RAR for all months of 2013 on or about July 25th, 2012.
+For Monthly System RAR – LSEs were issued their System RAR for all months of 2013 on July 31st, 2012.
 LSEs are required to comply with the Monthly Load Forecast Adjustment process throughout 2013 as done in past years.
 LSEs are to continue using the Import Allocations and Path 26 Allocations they receive in August 2012 for all 2013 Month Ahead RA Filings.
-CPUC Energy Division will notify LSEs of any change to Condition 2 RMR allocations and CAM Allocations as they occur throughout compliance year 2013 for use in subsequent Monthly RA Filings.
+CPUC Energy Division will notify LSEs via Secure FTP of any change to Condition 2 RMR allocations and CAM Allocations as they occur throughout compliance year 2013 for use in subsequent Monthly RA Filings.

-For changes to allocations such as CAM reallocations and RMR reallocations for System RA credit, LSEs will be notified via Secure FTP.

 For Local RA Reallocation Requirements- LSEs will receive notification of adjustments to their Year Ahead Local RA obligations concurrent with their CAM and RMR allocation letters via Secure FTP.
-The Local RA adjustments for May and June will be sent in Mid February with the May CAM/RMR allocations.
-The Local RA adjustments for July-December will be sent in mid March with the July CAM/RMR allocations.
+The Local RA adjustments for May and June will be sent with the May CAM/RMR allocations.
+The Local RA adjustments for July-December will be sent with the July CAM/RMR allocations.

-2013 Year Ahead Local RA Compliance
+Using the templates – 2013 System and Local RA compliance

+For 2013 RA compliance year, several key changes were made, both adopted by decision and implemented by Energy Division staff consistent with adopted CPUC policy, thus LSEs are encouraged to pay close attention during RA workshops and to contact Energy Division staff for more direction.

+Preliminary 2013 RA obligations and capacity allocations were sent to LSEs on July 31st, 2012 via SFTP.
+LSEs will receive Final 2013 RA obligations and allocations on or about September 17th, 2012 after LSEs have had a chance to submit any revisions to their load to incorporate any load migration in between their original forecast submissions in April.
+LSEs are to meet these obligations on October 31st, 2012 in their 2013 System and Local Year Ahead filing.

-Preliminary 2013 Local RA obligations were sent to LSEs on or about July 25, 2012 via SFTP.
-LSEs will receive Final 2013 RA obligations on or about September 15, 2012.
-Allocations were deducted at the proper level according to payment methods; RMR was deducted from total Local RA obligations before the shares were applied, as all LSEs within CAISO (both CPUC jurisdictional and non-CPUC jurisdictional) pay a portion of the RMR costs.
-After this, load shares were applied to arrive at CPUC jurisdictional Local RA obligations net of RMR.
-From those totals, CAM and DR were deducted as only IOU distribution customers (IOUs, Community Choice Aggregators, and ESPs) pay for those resources.
-Publically owned utilities do not pay a portion of those charges.
+LSEs receive their Local RA obligations net of CAM and RMR, while Local RA obligations are not net of Local DR allocations.
+RMR was deducted from total Local RA obligations as all LSEs within CAISO (both CPUC jurisdictional and non-CPUC jurisdictional) pay a portion of the RMR costs.
+After this step, load shares were applied to the remaining Local RA obligations to arrive at CPUC jurisdictional Local RA obligations net of RMR.
+From those totals, CAM amounts were deducted from the CPUC jurisdictional portion of the LCR as only IOU distribution customers (IOUs, Community Choice Aggregators, and ESPs) pay for those resources.
 Then, remaining CPUC jurisdictional Local RA obligations were allocated to LSEs on the basis of share of CPUC jurisdictional TAC area peak forecast, exclusive of publically owned utility load shares (meaning CPUC jurisdictional load shares sum to 1 for each TAC area).